MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 The read access APIs have the following limitations:

-- SemPy `read_table`, SemPy `read_dax`, and Power BI table access using Spark SQL are subject to [Power BI backend limitations](/rest/api/power-bi/datasets/execute-queries#limitations).
+- SemPy `read_table`, SemPy `evaluate_dax`, and Power BI table access using Spark SQL are subject to [Power BI backend limitations](/rest/api/power-bi/datasets/execute-queries#limitations).
 - Predicate pushdown for Spark *_Metrics* queries is limited to a single [IN](https://spark.apache.org/docs/3.3.0/api/sql/index.html#in) expression.
 Extra IN expressions and unsupported predicates are evaluated in Spark after data transfer.
 - Predicate pushdown for Power BI tables accessed using Spark SQL doesn't support the following expressions:
   - [ISNULL](https://spark.apache.org/docs/3.3.0/api/sql/#isnull)